 What's more, it supports batch picture processing, with which you don't need to compress the pictures one by one.
 You can upload up to 25 images, totally less than 5 MB at a time.
 All the uploaded pictures will be compressed automatically.

 Video Guide: [FREE] Reduce Image Size Online Without Losing Quality

 To reduce image size on the online image size reducer:

 Head to FonePaw Online Photo Compressor.

 Click on the blue "Add image" button.
 Choose the pictures you want to shrink image size from the computer.

 The uploading and compression will be automatically on.
 When it is done, a green "Compressed" bar will show up.
 Click on the "Download" icon to save the pictures with smaller size to your PC.

-You'll notice there is no significant difference between the original photos and the FonePaw's compressed version.
+You'll notice there is virtually no difference between the original photo and the compressed version.